Aliases for CDK16 Gene

 External Ids for CDK16 Gene

 The protein encoded by this gene belongs to the cdc2/cdkx subfamily of the ser/thr family of protein kinases.
 It may play a role in signal transduction cascades in terminally differentiated cells; in exocytosis; and in transport of secretory cargo from the endoplasmic reticulum.
 This gene is thought to escape X inactivation.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2009]

 GeneCards Summary for CDK16 Gene

 CDK16 (Cyclin Dependent Kinase 16) is a Protein Coding gene.
-Among its related pathways are DNA Damage and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are DNA Damage and Signal transduction_PKA signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK17.

 UniProtKB/Swiss-Prot for CDK16 Gene

 Protein kinase that plays a role in vesicle-mediated transport processes and exocytosis.
 Regulates GH1 release by brain neurons.
 Phosphorylates NSF, and thereby regulates NSF oligomerization.
 Required for normal spermatogenesis.
 Regulates neuron differentiation and dendrite development (By similarity).
 Plays a role in the regulation of insulin secretion in response to changes in blood glucose levels.
 Can phosphorylate CCNY at Ser-336 (in vitro).